CNS-OIST/MultiCompMesher/README.md

 * Advance usage
     * Mesh repairing

-        If there is problem with one of more boundary meshes, such as orientation issue, this program will try to repair the mesh and save the repaired version to another file.
+        If there is problem with one or more boundary meshes, such as an orientation issue, this program will try to repair the mesh and save the repaired version to another file.
 In this case, please change the corresponding file path in your `BOUNDARY-FILE` and rerun the program.